 I picked up my first camera while I was in college.
 It was a Leica IIIf.
 I bought it used at a used stuff store on Hawthorne Ave in Portland, Oregon.
+It came with a Canon telephoto lens.
 I didn't know what I had.
 It was a classic gem.
 I wish I had kept it.

 But it was not a SLR.
 And in the 60s the SLRs were where photography was.
 So I bought a Minolta SRT101.
 I loved that camera and kept it for years, adding newer Minolta models as I had money to do so.
 I still have a collection.
 The X570 is my favorite.

 Eventually, I used the Leica less and less and finally sold it.

 The Minoltas became my staple even as I took up photography as a profession.
 As a short time freelancer, I added a 4x5 Calumet and a twin-lens Yashica mat.

 The Yashica is another camera that I should have kept.
 It made amazingly sharp images.
 But 120 film is hard to come by these days, and the boxy old 6x6 cameras have been replaced by the various digital cameras so common today.
 And to tell the truth, today's digitals produce images equal to any 6x6 or 6x7 I've owned, including the Mamiya RB 67 that became THE camera during my years as a professional doing studio photography.
 It was the go-to camera for many professionals in those years.
 It was a workhorse and was affectionately known simply as "the RB."